 Describing an agency's field organization means you must outline its organizational hierarchy.
 Usually, key regional centers are identified, together with their addresses.
 An outline of the key personnel's chain of command may be included.

 If there are other places where the public can seek relevant information, they should also be identified.

 The FOIA's provision of proactive disclosure imposes the obligation of affirmative disclosure on agencies and requires them not only to maintain, but continuously update the records of the categories specified within subsection (a)(2) of the FOIA.

 If you need help with an affirmative disclosure, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
-Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.